Our People

 Mapping a photochemical reaction by electron scattering (Nature Chemistry, 2019)

-My research has been funded generously by the U.S. Department of Energy, EPSRC, STFC, and the Leverhulme Trust.
-This reflects the importance of matching the investments in new light sources by investments in the development of science capability at these facilities.
-In our theoretical work, we address the physics of the experiments and develop methods for quantum molecular dynamics simulations, prediction of experimental observables, and inversion of experimental data.
+This research has been funded by the U.S. Department of Energy, EPSRC, STFC, and the Leverhulme Trust in recognition of the importance of matching investments in new facilities by investments in science capability at these facilities.
+Our theoretical work addresses the physics of the experiments and develops methods to predict observables and interpret experiments.

-In 2021-22 I was a Natural Sciences Fellow at the Swedish Collegium for Advanced Study, the US Department of Energy highlighted our work as a major breakthrough, and I was a finalist in the Science Breakthrough of the Year (Physical Sciences Category) at Falling Walls 2020.
+I was Natural Sciences Fellow at the Swedish Collegium for Advanced Study 2021-22, the US Department of Energy has highlighted our previous work as a major breakthrough, and I was a finalist in the Science Breakthrough of the Year (Physical Sciences Category) at Falling Walls 2020.
 I have co-chaired several international conferences, including two Faraday Discussions, and played a central role in the preparation of the UK-XFEL Science Case for the STFC.
-Since 2020, I hold a visiting position at Brown University (US).
+Since 2020, I hold a visiting position at Brown University.

 Where to next?